Differentiation (Strategy) - Explained

 Say for example, company X and Company Y manufacture similar hand-soaps.
 Then X introduces a special ingredient in their hand-soap to make it different from the Y s.
 This ingredient can be anything that enhances the value of the product.
 They can use a specific fragrance or a bit more moisturizer.
 Alternatively, X can differentiate their same hand-soap even without introducing the new ingredient.
 They can simply change the packaging to improve the aesthetics.
 They can also use promotional campaigns to differentiate their products without altering anything in it.

-Academic Research on Differentiation
+Academic Research on Differentiation Strategy

 - Estimating discrete-choice models of product differentiation, Berry, S. T. (1994).
 The RAND Journal of Economics, 242-262.
 This article looks at the effectiveness of supply and demand analysis on markets with multiple producers providing different products.
 The authors suggest that there are unobserved factors that determine price, and that traditional models may not be entirely effective.
 New methods for estimating utility levels are suggested and tested.